DaniLoBerr/DaniLoBerr/README.md

 | **Slots** — multi-tenant booking SaaS | Correctness under concurrency: two people booking the same slot in the same millisecond, ruled out in the database itself.
 Multi-tenancy, RBAC, Celery, distributed tracing | 📋 Planned |
 | **Pulse** — product event analytics | Write-heavy ingestion with fast answers over long windows: partitioning, HyperLogLog, rollup jobs, documented benchmarks | 📋 Planned |

-**Repos go public when there is code in them.** A plan is not a deliverable.

 ---

 ## 🗺️ The roadmap

-A structured plan to go from QA to backend engineering.
-Every step has a deliverable — if there's nothing to show, it isn't done.

 | Phase | What I build | What it proves |
 |---|---|---|